hectorqlucero/webgen/README.md

 ### Menu Organization

-Entities are automatically grouped in menus by `:menu-group`:
+Entities are automatically grouped in menus by `:menu-category`:

 - `:admin` → Administration
 - `:catalog` → Catalog